 - Find bargains on anti-waste food apps: Apps like Too Good To Go and Karma allow you to get access to unsold, surplus food from London restaurants, bakeries and supermarkets.
 You might not always be able to choose what you get but you can surely find a good bargain while helping to reduce food waste.

 Money saving tips on transportation costs in London

 6. Get a railcard discount on your Oyster card

 Since you can ride across London simply by tapping your contactless card, it’s easy to lose track of how much you spend on transport.
 With this in mind, if you are 16-30 years old, I would highly recommend getting a railcard and connecting it to your Oyster card.
 Railcard only costs you £30 per year but it gives you a 1/3 discount on off-peak travel.
 It’s valid both for the London tube and for train journeys across the UK.
 Accordingly to Railcard, the average annual savings are up to £251!

-Finally, if none of the above options are viable, check if you can take a bus instead of the tube.
-Bus might sometimes be slower but is often also cheaper than the tube.
-While the amount that you pay for each tube trip is determined by the number of zones travelled, this doesn’t apply to busses.
+Finally, if none of the above options is viable, check if you can take a bus instead of the tube.
+The bus might sometimes be slower but is often also cheaper than the tube.
+While the amount that you pay for each tube trip is determined by the number of zones travelled, this doesn’t apply to buses.
 Each bus journey has a fixed cost regardless of zones or distance travelled.